 Practical Construction Law for Architects, Engineers and Construction Managers

 Practical Construction Law for Owners, Architects/Engineers and Contractors

 Center for Management Development & Training, Inc.

-Mid-October Special - Includes 1-year subscription to Construction Claims Advisor
+Deadline Extended for MLK Birthday - Includes 1-year subscription to

 -- includes 50+ FREE construction webinar downloads

-*See below for selected titles - Offer extended to October 22.
+*See below for selected titles - Offer expires January 22.

 A construction contract could make a difference between success and failure of a construction project.
 It’s crucial for all parties involved to understand the basics of construction contracts, most common types of construction claims, typical requirements & entitlements.

 This program is designed to provide practical advice about how engineering and construction contracts are drafted and interpreted, how typical owner, A/E, construction manager and contractor interpretations create conflicts on construction sites, and how best to resolve disputes that do arise.

 This 90-minute information-packed program will introduce you to practical contract law and help you: